 Speaking of Korean food, after every meal at my most favorite restaurant, they gave out a dessert drink for free and it really caught my attention.
-It’s sweet and super refresh, after shoved it down my throat, I swear it did clean completely my palate and made me craving for more Korean BBQ meat.
-Since then I’m always curious what that drink is and how it made of, after many times doing research, I find out it is called Rice Juice/Punch or in Korean as Sikhye.
+It’s sweet and super refresh.
+After shoved it down my throat, I swear it did completely clean my palate and made me to crave for more Korean BBQ meat.
+Since then I’m always curious what that drink is and how it was made.
+After many times doing research, I find out it is called Rice Juice/Punch or in Korean as Sikhye.

-Korean Rice Juice
+Korean Rice Juice (Sikhye)

 - 1 c malt barley flour